Stigmatizing and Ableist Language: Alternatives and Best Practices

-Stigmatizing Terms and Alternatives
+Common Terms and Inclusive Alternatives

 Instead of “Crazy Idea,” use: